lexadavid/localytics/README.md

         )
 ```

-You can also specify parameters.
-A more complex example:
+You can also specify optional parameters.
+This is more complex example:

 ```python
     >>> localytics.download_data(